nikgodda/bf6-portal-mod-template/README.md

 SDK/modlib
 ```

-Use this when EA releases updates.
+Use this whenever EA updates the SDK.

 ---

 # ✨ Customization

 Add new `.ts` files anywhere inside `src/`.

-The merge tool automatically includes all source files.
+The merge tool automatically includes the entire folder tree.

-You may add:
+You can freely extend:

-- additional game modes
+- new gameplay modes
 - AI utilities
+- shared helper modules
-- reusable helpers
+- objectives
-- gameplay logic modules
+- UI logic
-- services for managing state, UI, objectives, etc.
+- any game systems your mod requires

-Everything inside `src/` is merged into `__MERGED.ts`.
+Everything inside `src/` becomes part of the final merged script.

 ---